hikeventures/hikeventures.github.io/_posts/best/2016-06-30-best-packrafting-helmets.markdown

 **Weight**: 848 grams

-The NRS WRSI Trident Composite is made of a carbon composite shell and features a visor,  EVA pads to customise your helmet.
+The NRS WRSI Trident Composite is made of a carbon composite shell and features a visor,  EVA pads to customize your helmet.

 <a href="http://amzn.to/2dQcgyQ" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>